What Cream Is Best For Hemorrhoids? | Expert Relief Guide

 Lidocaine or Pramoxine

-These are local anesthetics that numb the affected area temporarily, providing immediate relief from pain and itching.
+These are local anesthetics that numb the affected area temporarily, providing quick relief from pain, burning, and itching.

 Phenylephrine

-This vasoconstrictor tightens blood vessels to reduce swelling.
-It’s particularly useful for external hemorrhoids.
+This vasoconstrictor tightens blood vessels temporarily to reduce swelling.
+It’s commonly used in OTC hemorrhoid products for short-term symptom relief.

 Zinc Oxide